-But asides are what we enjoy in a novel you say.
-Asides can provide setting, pace, and drama.
-Asides can also build suspense and fortify the characteristics of a character, but they can also kill your novel.
+There are asides, and then there are asides.
+Some asides are what we enjoy in a novel.
+Some provide setting, pace, and drama.
+Some also build suspense by taking us away from the train barreling down on the main character to form a cliff hanger.
+Some fortify the characteristics of a character, and kill a novel.
 Most asides are unnecessary in the grand scheme of things.
 As anyone who has read a novel can attest, most novels could be written in forty pages, but that’s a short story, and short stories don’t sell as well as novels.
 They don’t sell as well, because readers want involvement.
-Readers don’t usually want snapshot stories.
+Readers don’t fall in love with snapshot stories.
 They want a world.
 They not only want to know the humans that they are reading about, they want to be involved with them.
 They want to see them breathe, they want to hear them talk to an employee at a Kwik Shop, and they want to feel the steps these characters take from place to place.
 They want to know these people, so when something happens to them, they can care about them.
-They want to know the minutiae of the human they’re reading about, but they don’t want to get so caught up in the minutiae that they’re taken off pace, and they don’t want to read a self-absorbed writer that thinks it’s all about them.
+They want to know the minutiae of the human they’re reading about, but they don’t want to get so caught up in the minutiae that they’re taken off pace, and they don’t want to read a self-absorbed writer who thinks it’s all about them.
 Cut the fat!
 Get to the point already!

 “I’ve met a number of intelligent people throughout my life, and I’ve met a number of people I consider brilliant.
 I’ve met very few that were able to combine the two.” –Unknown.

-This desire to be perceived as intelligent is a strong, driving force in all of us.
+One such aside involved the author trying to prove how intelligent they are.
+The desire to be perceived as intelligent is a strong, driving force in all of us.
 How many stupid and overly analytical things do we say in one day to try to get one person to think that we’re not a total idiot?
 This desire to prove intelligence is right up there with the drive to be perceived as beautiful and likeable.
 It’s right up there with the desire to be seen as strong, athletic, independent, and mechanically inclined.
 We spend our whole lives trying to impress people.
-Even those that say that they don’t care what others think are trying to impress us with the fact that they don’t care.
+Even those who say that they don’t care what others think are trying to impress us with the fact that they don’t care.